Who We Are: A Citizen's Manifesto: Synopsis

 During the turbulent decade after the failed rebellions in Upper and Lower Canada, French and English reformers collaborated in the creation of civic institutions and values that made democratic self-government a reality.
 In the process, the author observes, they "forged an enduring consensus as to whom Canadians should be loyal to and why."
 The focus was no longer the governor-general and the imperial connection, or a particular religious or ethnic group (French/English, Protestant/Catholic), but rather an experiment in bicultural and democratic politics called Canada.
 This period also witnessed a "flurry of nation building," everything from non-denominational schools and local government to railways and the telegraph.
-Griffiths clearly admires these grand, national projects, and sees echoes of them in the other great historical moment that defined Canada: the postwar government of Louis St. Laurent.
+Griffiths praises these grand, national projects, and draws parallels to another historical moment that defined Canada: the postwar government of Louis St. Laurent.

-More recent Canadian history, with its embrace of multiculturalism and decentralized federalism, has forgotten the crucial lessons of these earlier periods about citizenship, loyalty and nation-building.
+By embracing multiculturalism and decentralized federalism, Griffith argues, Canada has forgotten the lessons of these earlier periods about citizenship, loyalty and nation-building.
 Instead, the belief took hold that newcomers to Canada would settle more effectively, and that regional grievances could be addressed more easily, if the country was seen to be made up of many equal identities, without an overarching creed.

 Griffiths's reading of history, by contrast, leads him to conclude that Canada is a political community, based on shared democratic values and institutions rather than on ethnicity, region or language.
-We are, in short, "a nation of citizens, not a collection of communities."
+It is, in short, "a nation of citizens, not a collection of communities."
 And it is a revitalized citizenship that he contends will save Canada from the empty promises of postnationalism.